-- 2.1 Turn the gas control knob to the "--" position and then press firmly downwards.
-A click will be heard as the igniter lights the burner.
-It may be necessary to operate the igniter several times. - 2.2 Check through the viewing window on the lower half of the case that the pilot burner is alight. - 2.3 After the pilot has lit, continue to hold the gas control knob down for 30 seconds.
-This is to operate the flame failure safety device within the gas control. - 2.4 The control knob can now be released, and the pilot will remain alight.
-To operate the main burner, turn the knob anticlockwise and set at the desired position between High and Low. - 2.5 If the burner fails to remain alight or if it is extinguished for any reason, the heater will shut down to a safe condition.
-After shut down always WAIT 3 MINUTES before attempting to relight the heater.
+Turn the gas control knob fully to the "" position and then press firmly downwards.
+A click will be heard as the igniter light the burner.
+It may be necessary to operate the igniter several times.
+Check through the viewing window on the lower half of the case that the pilot burner is alight.
+After the burner has lit continue to hold the gas control knob down for 30 seconds.
+This is to operate the flame failure safety device within the gas control.
+The control knob can now be released and the pilot will remain alight.
+To operate the main burner turn the knob anticlockwise and set at the desired position between High and Low.
+If the burner fails to remain alight or if it is extinguished for any reason, the heater will shut down to a safe condition.
+After shut down, always WAIT 3 MINUTES before attempting to relight the heater.